Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'create', the resource 'prompt optimization job', and the purpose 'automatically improve a registered prompt'.
-It distinguishes the tool from siblings like cancel or delete.
+The description clearly states the verb 'Create' and the resource 'prompt optimization job', and explains the purpose 'automatically improve a registered prompt'.
+It is specific enough to distinguish from sibling tools like delete or get jobs, but could be more specific about what 'improve' entails.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.